Mohammad-Khoshroo/recaman-sequence/README.md

-1. **Generalized Recamán sequences** — Implement the "cousins" described by Alekseyev, Myers, Schroeppel, Shannon, Sloane, and Zimmermann, such as *Blanes-Mollís* or the doubly-additive variant.【turn0search2】
+1. **Generalized Recamán sequences** — Implement the "cousins" described by Alekseyev, Myers, Schroeppel, Shannon, Sloane, and Zimmermann, such as *Blanes-Mollís* or the doubly-additive variant.
 2. **Coverage-conjecture experiments** — Generate 10⁵–10⁶ terms, partition
    `[0, K)` into buckets, and track how the set of missing integers evolves.
    Useful empirical evidence for the open conjecture.
 3. **Performance benchmarking** — Compare the naive O(n²) implementation
    against the `set`-based O(n) version and plot runtime vs. `n`.
 4. **Interactive web visualization** — Port `visualizer.py` to `p5.js` for a